-rndc serve-stale status will report whether serving of stale answers is currently enabled, disabled by the configuration, or disabled by rndc.
-It will also report the values of stale-answer-ttl and max-stale-ttl.
+Status will report whether serving of stale answers is currently enabled, disabled or not configured for a view.
+If serving of stale records is configured then the values of stale-answer-ttl and max-stale-ttl are reported.

 showzone zone [class [view]]